reegodev/vue-screen/README.md

 v2 introduces a few breaking changes both in the configuration and in the API.
 Read more about them in the [docs section](https://reegodev.github.io/vue-screen/guide/upgrading).

-# Browser support

-All browsers except IE.
-<br>Efforts in supporting IE will never occur.
-Let it die.

 # License